schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: id

 		Id of the axis.
-This Id will be used to map the Smart Glyph's layers to the poles of the interpolation.
+This Id will be used to map the Smart Glyph’s layers to the poles of the interpolation.
 See :attr:`GSLayer.smartComponentPoleMapping`

 		:type: str